malisipi/wingbeat/README.md

 * Licensed with Apache 2.0 License
 * The Twitter logo was taken from Bootstrap Icons.
 Bootstrap Icons is licensed by MIT License.
 The Twitter logo is registered trademark of Twitter.

-> If any legal issue about the extension, contact me over email.

 ## FAQ

 ### Will the extension remove sponsored content?